2015 Wuhan Open – Singles

 Venus Williams won the singles tennis title at the 2015 Wuhan Open after Garbiñe Muguruza retired in the final, with the scoreline at 6–3, 3–0.
 Williams saved a match point en route to the title, in the semifinals against Roberta Vinci.

-Petra Kvitová was the 2-time defending champion, but lost to Vinci in the third round.
+Petra Kvitová was the defending champion, but lost to Vinci in the third round.

 Seeds

 The top eight seeds received a bye into the second round.